- Measles, Mumps, Rubella (MMR)

 Proof of these vaccines should be provided in one of the following ways and at least three to four weeks prior to registration appointment:

 - Have your health care provider fill out and stamp our Immunization Form [pdf],

 - Provide a stamped copy of your health care provider's immunization form,

 - Provide a copy of your lifetime immunization card (childhood immunization card), or

 - Provide an official stamped copy of immunization records from a former high school, college or university.

-Any foreign vaccine-related immunization records must be translated into English prior to submission to the Office of Health Services.
+Any foreign vaccine-related immunization records must be translated into English prior to submission to Health Services.
 Failure to do so may delay your registration.